-The Service Program Personnel Report (Form #365) must be sent in by August 1st .
+The Service Program Personnel Report (Form #365) must be sent in by August 1st.
 This report is required to be eligible for all Supreme awards.
-Also this form must be sent in with the ${f Retention\ Chairman\ }$ being named or the State Deputy will not allow any member to be suspended from the council.
-Date #365 filed at Supreme: Supreme Per Capita must be paid.
+This form must be sent in with the Retention Chairman being named or the State Deputy will not allow any member to be suspended from the council.
+Date #365 filed at Supreme: ★ Supreme Per Capita must be paid.
 July per capita must be paid by October 10 th .
 Date Paid: January per capita must be paid by April 10 th .
-Date Paid: Annual Survey of Fraternal Activity, (Form #1728) is due to Supreme by January 31st.
-Date #1728 filed at Supreme: The Columbian Award Application (Form #SP-7 ) must reach the Supreme Council office by June 30th (no exceptions).
+Date Paid: January per Capita must be paid by April 10 .
+Dute Fulu. ★ Annual Survey of Fraternal Activity, (Form #1728) is due to Supreme by January 31st.
+Date #1728 filed at Supreme: The Columbian Award Application (Form #SP-7) must reach the Supreme Council office and be accepted by June 30 th (no exceptions).
 Each council must report on at least 4 activities in each of the following service areas; Faith, Community, Family, and Life.
 There are many Supreme programs that can satisfy specific activity requirements.
-Consult the "Faith in Action" program kit.
+Consult the "Faith in Action" program resource guide on Supremes' website.
 Date #SP-7 filed at Supreme: Membership Quota must be achieved by June 30 th .
-The quota for councils is a 7% net increase or four (4) new members for the fraternal year, whichever is greater.
-There is a maximum quota of 35.
-Membership Quota: Quantity Date achieved Insurance Quota must be achieved by June 30 th .
-The quota remains at 2.5% with a minimum of 3 for smaller councils (30-100 members).
-Insurance Quota: Quantity Date achieved Safe Environment Training requirements must be met for the Grand Knight as well as the Program, Community, and Family Activity Directors.
+The quota for councils is a 6% based on intake only or a minimum of 5 members or max of 15 members.
+The council quota is listed on the "Council Statement - Summary and Payment Coupon", which must be downloaded from "officers' On-Line.
+Membership Quota: QuantityDate achieved Insurance Quota must be achieved by June 30 th .
+There is no quota, but 2 "Fraternal Benefit Seminars" must be held and reported to the General Insurance Agent on Form 11077 (Must be 7 eligible individuals in attendance).
+Fraternal Benefit Night 1: Date Fraternal Benefit Night 2: Date Safe Environment Training requirements must be met for the Grand Knight as well as the Program, Community, and Family Activity Directors.
 Community and Family Directors also require a background check be performed.
-Grand Knight Training Complete - Date achieved Program Director Training Complete - Date achieved Community Director Training Complete - Date achieved

-Family Director Training Complete - Date achieved \\\\
+Grand Knight Training Complete - Date achieved Program Director Training Complete - Date achieved Community Director Training Complete - Date achieved Family Director Training Complete - Date achieved